wireless-broadband-alliance/wba-openroaming-portal/docs/SECURITY.md

 #### Recommendations

 - Restrict access to this feature to **trusted administrative users only**
-- Do **not expose** this endpoint in publicly accessible or untrusted environments
 - Apply **outbound firewall rules** to limit which destinations the server can contact
-- Regularly audit access logs for unusual usage patterns

 > This feature can be abused in a way similar to **Server-Side Request Forgery (SSRF)** if not properly secured.